dreamath124/Bejeweled-Diagonal/README.md

 ```

 ## How to play

-    Click two adjancent gems.
+Click to two adjancent gems.
 If board after swap them exist a chain of 3 or more same gem in
 a diagonal, then two gem will swap and after, gem in this chain disappear.